zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-synchronize.md

 ## Definition
 `SYNCHRONIZE` all entities from the database.

 A synchronize is a mirror operation from the data source to the database.
-All rows that match the entity key are `UPDATED`, non-matching row that exists from the source are `INSERTED`, non-matching row that exists in the database are `DELETED`.
+All rows that match the entity key are `UPDATED`, non-matching rows that exist from the source are `INSERTED`, non-matching rows that exist in the database are `DELETED`.

 The database table becomes a mirror of the entity list provided.